abender/needham-schroeder/README.md

 # seNS - a simple extended Needham-Schroeder C-library

 seNS is a small and simple C-library to perform an extended (symmetric) Needham-Schroeder(NS)-protocol.
-Extended means in this case, that the basic NS-Protocol has been extended to make use of timestamps, which are used to antagonize replay attacks (see a description of the attack in "[Security Engineering](http://www.cl.cam.ac.uk/~rja14/book.html)" Chapter 3.7.2 by Ross Anderson).
+Extended means, that the basic NS-Protocol has been extended to make use of timestamps, which are used to solve several vulnerabilities by the original protocol.
+(See "[Security Engineering](http://www.cl.cam.ac.uk/~rja14/book.html)" Chapter 3.7.2 by Ross Anderson).
 It provides basic functions to:

 * Run a NS-server, creating and distributing keys for securing some other protocol (for example DTLS in pre-shared-key mode)
 * Run a NS-daemon, waiting for clients to initialize the communication